Business rates relief

 UK subsidy allowance guidance

-You are responsible for ensuring that any reliefs are claimed in line with the UK subsidy allowance.
+You are responsible for making sure that any reliefs you apply for are claimed in line with the UK subsidy allowance.
 For more information, visit GOV.UK - UK subsidy control regime.

 Small business rate relief